 Summer Classic Film Series at Home

-To take your stay-at-home cinematic experience to the next level, we’re partnering with local restaurants to bring you DINNER AND A MOVIE.
-Browse their exclusive offers under each theme below and enjoy via safe pick-up or delivery.
-It’s a great way to support a few Austin favorites when they need you most!
-THANK YOU for doing your part to follow guidelines and keep our community safe.
+We encourage you to keep supporting our local DINNER AND A MOVIE restaurant partners, which you can find under each theme below and still enjoy via safe pick-up or delivery.
+It’s a great way to support a few Austin favorites when they need you most.

 A note from our Film Series partner: In this unprecedented time in our lives, Capital Metro is proud to serve our Central Texas community, helping our friends and neighbors get to essential jobs and run their necessary errands.
 But life in Austin is more than just what’s necessary.
 And CapMetro is happy to support an essential part of our cultural lives: The Paramount Theatre and the Paramount Summer Classic Film Series at Home.

 Note: We’ve listed a streaming subscription service where you can find each film if applicable, but most are also available for rent on Amazon, FandangoNow, and other services.

 Welcome to the FINAL WEEK of our at-home series!
 It’s an election year, and all of us at the Paramount Theatre encourage you to make your voice heard and VOTE.
 For some reason, elections have served as the backdrop for some of the most fascinating movies ever made, even if the elections themselves aren’t really what the movie is about.
 With that in mind, let’s look back at five of the best election (or election-tangential) films to close out “Summer Classic Film Series at Home” and get excited about exercising our right to vote!